 It seems that the speaker believes it is her own capacity to think, reason, and worry, that separates her from the flowers.
-It is interesting to note this perspective within Plath’s work.
+It is interesting to note this perspective within Plath’s poetry.
 Plath addressed her own feelings of inadequacy and longing for more throughout her poetry.
-This iteration is more demeaning than others in that her speaker is seeking out use for herself as well as beauty and perhaps, some internal goodness.
+This iteration is more demeaning than others in that her speaker is seeking out a use for herself as well as beauty and perhaps, some internal goodness.
 This takes precedence over intelligence or a well-reasoned life.

-In the final four lines the speaker describes when and where she feels she is the most useful.
+In the final four lines, the speaker describes when and where she feels she is the most useful.
 It happens when she is “lying down,” like a bed of flowers.
-In this position she is able to have an “open conversation” with the sky.
+In this position, she is able to have an “open conversation” with the sky.
 They are on the same level and able to communicate more effectively.

 The last two lines state that the speaker will find her use when she lies down for the last time.
 When she is dead, and her body returns to the earth, the “flowers [will] have time for” her.